abdullah-ihsan/Extraction-of-Optic-Disc-from-Fundus-Image/README.md

 # Retinal Image Segmentation and Objects Analysis
 ## Overview
-Fundus images are digital images of human retinal which are used to diagnose different retinal diseases using image processing techniques.
+Fundus images are digital images of human retinal which are used to diagnose different retinal diseases.
+This project implements image morphological techniques to extract the optic disc from the fundus image using image processing techniques.

 ## Tools and dependencies
 - Python 3.x